EvaGostiuk/MAT4376-project-1-team-3/README.md

 # MAT4376

+## How This Page Works

 ## Tasks

 Located in the "[Issues](https://github.com/EvaGostiuk/MAT4376/issues)" section.
+Each task has an "assignee", or person who the task was completed by.
+Tasks with multiple assignees were completed in collaboration.

 ## Visualizations
 [Visualizations can be viewed HERE](Visualizations/README.md) (/Visualizations/README.md)